AndrewJAHogue/input-remapper-xautopresets/README.md

 _DEFAULTPRIORITY=_SECTION
 ; ( _SECTION | _CLASS )
-; Controls whether xautopresets applies a default preset from a higher ; priority section before a class-name match from a lower one.
+; Controls whether kdeautopresets applies a default preset from a higher ; priority section before a class-name match from a lower one.
 ; Setting this to _CLASS means a <CLASSNAME> match in [GLOBAL] will be ; preferred over a _DEFAULT match in [<DEVICENAME>:<CLASSNAME>]
 ```

 #### [IGNORE]
-Uncommented devices listed in this section will not be managed by xautopresets
+Uncommented devices listed in this section will not be managed by kdeautopresets

 #### [GLOBAL] & [DEVICENAME]
 These sections contain a list of window classes paired with a list of input-remapper preset names.
 Preset names should not include the `.json` extension.